joergschultzelutter/secure-aprs-bastion-bot/docs/configure.md

 ## Manual edits to the YAML configuration file

-Except for the `--add-user` functionality, you are free to apply manual changes to the external YAML configuration file.
+Except for the `--add-user` functionality which generates the user's TOTP secret, you are free to apply manual changes to the external YAML configuration file.
 The following constraints apply:

 - `--callsign` information is always stored uppercase in the configuration file (e.g. `DF1JSL-1` and not `df1jsl-1`)
 - `--command-code` information is always stored lowercase in the configuration file (e.g. `sayhello` and not `SayHello`, `SAYHELLO` etc).

-When in doubt, use `configure.py` for abiding to these constraints.
+When in doubt, always use `configure.py` for abiding to these constraints.

 ## `--add-user` - add a user to the config file